• Free shipping on all orders

 Fences can deter the neighbor’s dog.
 They can also prevent your own dog from getting to areas you don’t want them, such as the koi pond or the kid’s play area.
 However, they aren’t always a viable option.
 You might not want fences littering your flower beds or preventing you from seeing the pond that you have painstakingly dug out and stocked with expensive fish.

 There are chemical repellents on the market, but these are harsh and can have adverse effects on dogs, and they are rarely as effective as the manufacturers claim.
 Natural alternatives do exist.
-In particular, you can add dog-repellent plants to your yard and the smell or even the look of these will naturally prevent any dog from passing.
+In particular, you can add dog-repellent plants to your yard, and the smell or even the look of these will naturally prevent any dog from passing.

 Just like the chemical repellents, there is no guarantee that a particularly odorous plant will deter dogs from an area of your garden, but they are healthier than spraying chemicals all over your herbaceous border to try and stop next door’s dog from pooping where you don’t want them to.

-Essentially, you’re looking for plants that have a strong smell: a smell that the typical dog doesn’t enjoy.
-This can seem challenging, considering dogs love nothing more than getting up close and personal with poop, garbage, and other bad smells, but the following plants have proven successful with other dog owners and keen gardeners.Divider 8
+Essentially, you’re looking for plants that have a strong smell that the typical dog doesn’t enjoy.
+This can seem challenging, considering dogs love nothing more than getting up close and personal with poop, garbage, and other bad smells, but the following plants have proven successful for other dog owners and keen gardeners.

-The 7 Plants That Repel Dogs
+The 3 Plants That Repel Dogs

-2. Citronella
+1. Citronella

 citronella

-Image Credit: leoleobobeo, Pixabay
+Photo Credit: leoleobobeo, Pixabay

 Plectranthus Canina

-Image Credit: DiyaB, Shutterstock
+Photo Credit: DiyaB, Shutterstock

-Plectranthus Canina, also known as the “Scaredy Cat” plant, is known for its ability to deter cats thanks to its smell.
+Plectranthus caninus, also known as the “Scaredy Cat” plant, is known for its ability to deter cats thanks to its smell.
 It has also proven effective at scaring dogs away.
 Despite its effectiveness at deterring animals, humans won’t notice the smell unless they rub against it or intentionally rub the plant to release the odor, making it a great addition to the garden.

-6. Curry Plant
+3. Curry Plant

 curry leaf